Money Management

 Most borrowers think amortization is simple: pay each month, chip away at the balance, move on.
 But as interest rates keep climbing, amortization changes in ways most people never notice.
 Your payment might stay the same, but the portion going to interest — instead of reducing what you owe — can shift dramatically.
 The result?
 Higher lifetime borrowing costs, slower equity growth, and tighter cash flow.

-And right now, with the Fed signaling that rates may stay elevated longer than the market hoped, amortization is becoming one of the most expensive — yet least reported — parts of the debt story.
+And right now, with the Federal Reserve signaling that rates may stay elevated longer than the market hoped, amortization is becoming one of the most expensive — yet least reported — parts of the debt story.

 What Actually Happened

-Last week’s remarks from Fed officials confirmed what many economists have quietly suspected: rate cuts aren’t coming soon.
+Recent remarks from Federal Open Market Committee (FOMC) officials confirmed what many economists have quietly suspected: rate cuts aren’t coming soon.
 Sticky inflation and a stronger-than-expected labor market have pushed policymakers to hold the federal funds rate near its multi-decade peak.
-Mortgage rates remain elevated, credit card APRs hit new records, and auto loan financing is at its priciest point in over a decade.
+Mortgage rates remain elevated, credit card APRs hit new records according to Federal Reserve consumer credit data, and auto loan financing is at its priciest point in over a decade.

 But behind these headlines lies a subtler shift.
 As interest rates rise or stay high, every amortized loan — mortgages, auto loans, business equipment financing — becomes more front-loaded with interest.
 Lenders don’t need to change your principal to make your loan more expensive; the math does it for them.